pollfly/clearml-docs/docs/webapp/applications/cleanup_app.md

 ---

 The Cleanup Service Application is a GUI for deleting old archived experiments and their artifacts and models.
-This helps in maintaining an organized workspace by deleting experiments that have been archived for a specified amount of time.
+This service helps in maintaining an organized workspace by clearing out the clutter of experiments that have been archived for a specified amount of time.

 ## Launching a Cleanup Service instance